 Message from our CEO

-Dear Students and Faculty, as CEO of Gustolab International Food Systems and Sustainability (GLi), I am pleased to welcome all of you here in Rome!
+Dear Students and Faculty, as CEO of Gustolab International (GLi), I am pleased to welcome all of you here in Rome!
 As an Italian, I know the importance of food culture in Italy and have always considered Italy to be the perfect laboratory for studies related to food.
 I am happy to share that our center is celebrating its 10 anniversary this year.
 I remember when in 2005, following my true passion and through the opportunity to work with an enthusiastic team, I proposed and launched the idea for the first program on Food and Culture in Italy together with the University of Illinois at Urbana-Champaign.
 This idea become a reality in 2007.
 Since then, Food Studies as field of study has increased in importance by becoming a field that is fundamentally interdisciplinary, and therefore many food-related study abroad programs are now flourishing as a response to the increasing awareness and demand in society.
 I am sure that, through our programs, you will be able to appreciate food as a cultural product of Italy but also to use food as an instrument of analysis of our economy, society and politics.
 My wish is that during your study abroad, you will be able to immerse yourselves completely in the Italian culture, to have a unique experience and to broaden your horizon.
 Buon lavoro!

 Pier Alberto Merli, PhD